top of page

 Sailos is concerned about the decline of lion populations in the Nyaminyami District and around the world.
 As a result, he chose conservation as a means of helping to save lions from extinction and finding a solution to the community's predation problem, which is primarily caused by lions in the area that he comes from.

-Chastity Chavonga
+Chastity Chavhonga

 Chastity is enthusiastic about wildlife protection, and she was inspired to do so after growing up in an area with a diverse range of wildlife.
 She aspires to further her education and establish herself as a force to be reckoned with in the male-dominated profession of conservation.